 It is important that the decisions regarding courses be made in the spring of each year.
 Classes are scheduled and teachers hired on the basis of these enrollments.
-Therefore, careful advanced planning and student commitment to the courses selected are essential so that the student is registered for the most appropriate courses according to his/her academic and career interests as well as his/her ability.
+Therefore, careful advanced planning and student commitment to the courses selected are essential so that the student is registered for the most appropriate courses according to their academic and career interests as well as their ability.

 9th and 10th grade students must enroll in a minimum of 6 classes per semester.
 11th and 12th grade students must enroll in a minimum of 5 classes per semester.
 Classroom teachers will suggest minimum requirements, competencies and prerequisite courses.
-The teacher will recommend the course she/he feels is appropriate for the student.
+The teacher will recommend the course they feel is appropriate for the student.
 If the parents disagree, they may appeal the teacher's recommendation.